 Underfloor heating is very popular and is thought to be more efficient than radiators.
 If you have always considered under floor heating then now is your chance to install it.
 The ground will be removed for you anyway so you might as well take full advantage with your new conservatory kitchen extension.

 Undefloor heating can be very eco-friendly, especially when powered by a ground source heat pump.
 Stone or ceramic floor tiles will work best in your new conservatory kitchen extension.

 In a kitchen conservatory it is likely that your kitchen will back onto your garden.
 Use this to your advantage and install doors which provide easy access to your garden.

-As with all extensions, your conservatory must adhere to UK building regulations.
+As with all extensions, your conservatory kitchen extension must adhere to UK building regulations.
 Planning permission may be required and for this you must choose an accredited installer.
 They will be able to build you a structurally sound conservatory, allowing you to bring your kitchen ideas to fruition.

-Conservatories may be seen as a permitted development but planning permission may be required in some cases.
+A conservatory kitchen extension may be seen as a permitted development but planning permission may be required in some cases.

 The cost of your kitchen conservatory will obviously be dependent on size, style and design.
 You can calculate your conservatory kitchen extension cost using our conservatory kitchen extension cost calculator.
 Get conservatory kitchen prices for a wide range of extension designs.

 Our conservatory kitchen extension prices are accurate and up-to-date, and reflect changes caused by the COVID-19 pandemic, too.
 Use our conservatory kitchen extension cost calculator to expand your home for less today, or contact our team to learn more!